January 5th 2018

 Always look on the bright side…

 Well, sometimes.
 If your eyes are hooded, chances are you can pull off brighter looks more than most, as vivid colour and ‘standout’ makeup won’t look too obvious or try-hard, as you’ll only see the full picture when you blink.
-Add multi-dimensional drama with Nars Limited Edition NARSissist Dual Intensity Eyeshadow Palette, £45.
-The jewel-like, metallic shadows are already a favourite of mine, and the fact that most of the shades are now living cosily together makes me possibly unreasonably excited.
-Apply wet or dry depending on how intense you’re feeling.
+Add multi-dimensional drama with Nars Dual Intensity Eyeshadow, £21.
+The jewel-like, metallic shadows have been favourites of mine since their launch a few years back.
+Apply wet or dry depending on exactly how intense you’re feeling.

 Hold the line

 Heavy liner is likely to be a bit of a waste of time and effort if you’re in the hooded eye camp; it either smudges or can make your eyes look a bit ‘bedroomy’, but in a tired rather than titillating sense.
 Instead, rejoice in the fact that, as long as you trace liner as close to the lashline as possible, you can get away with a bit of a shaky, wonky line.
 No one will see it, but you’ll have delicious definition when you open your eyes.
 This is tightlining at its finest - minimal effort, maximum effect.
 Widen eyes even more with a slick of Charlotte Tilbury Rock ‘n’ Kohl in Eye Cheat, £19, on the bottom inner lash rim.
 The nude hue will bring out the whites of your eyes and make you look more awake.
 Speaking of which…